Yiju-Li/CV/README.md

 With a professional attitude and commitment to delivering high-quality work, I am constantly striving to improve and expand my skillset.
 My educational background and internship experience make me a strong candidate for both software and hardware engineering positions.
 I am eager to bring my skills and knowledge to a new role, continue growing as a professional, and make a valuable contribution to the company.

+## Education
+Bachelor of Science in Computer Engineering
+Bachelor of Science in Applied Mathematics
+University of California, San Diego
+Sep 2020 - current

 ## Skills
 - Programming languages: Java, Python, C++, JavaScript, HTML, CSS
 - Database technologies: MySQL, PostgreSQL, MongoDB